 I must be honest and say that I rather lie on a sun deck on a yacht than climb mountains in -15 degrees C with little but a cap on my head.
 But I could not be the only person complaining, so I got on with it.

-What about your circle of influence: is it helping you create the life that you want, or do you need to change something?
+What about YOUR circle of influence?
+Is it helping you create the body, health, and life that you want, or do you need to change something?

 To Consider About Your Circle of Influence: